lesan2807/concurrente/Proyectos/levdist-serial/README.md

 ## User manual

-Usage: levdist [-qr][-w W] DIRS|FILES
+Usage: levdist [-qr][-w W] DIRS|FILES<br />
-Finds most similar files using Levenshtein distance
+Finds most similar files using Levenshtein distance<br />
-Options:
+Options:<br />
-      --help       Prints this help
+      --help       Prints this help<br />
-      --version    Prints information about this command
+      --version    Prints information about this command<br />
-  -q, --quiet      Do not print elapsed time (e.g: for testing)
+  -q, --quiet      Do not print elapsed time (e.g: for testing)<br />
-  -Q, --silent     Do not generate output at all (for testing)
+  -Q, --silent     Do not generate output at all (for testing)<br />
-  -r, --recursive  Analyze files in subdirectories
+  -r, --recursive  Analyze files in subdirectories<br />
   -w W             Use W workers (threads)

-If you write bin/./levdist files --help it will show how to use the command.
+If you write bin/./levdist files --help it will show how to use the command.<br />
-If you write bin/./levdist -q -r files it will not print the elapsed time and it will search recursively in all the subdirectories for the files.
+If you write bin/./levdist -q -r files it will not print the elapsed time and it will search recursively in all the subdirectories for the files.<br />
 You can also write the files you want to analyze: bin/./levdist -q file1.txt file2.txt file3.txt.
-This also will not print the elapsed time.
+This also will not print the elapsed time.<br />
-If you write bin/./levdist files -q -r -w 16, the program is run with 16 workers (threads).
+If you write bin/./levdist files -q -r -w 16, the program is run with 16 workers (threads).<br />
 If you write bin/./levdist -Q -r -files, there will no be output generated.

 ## Building